Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.HttpAppRouting.md

 To deploy AKS clusters that pass this rule:

-- Set `properties.autoUpgradeProfile.upgradeChannel` to an upgrade channel such as `stable`.
+- Set `Properties.addonProfiles.httpApplicationRouting.enabled` to `false`.

 For example: